Andy17MB/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/build-and-install.md

 Multithreading in Snort 3 refers to the ability to associate multiple threads with a single Snort instance enabling the concurrent processing of multiple packet files.
 This optimization frees up additional memory for further packet processing.

-In order to enable multithreading in Snort3, specify the quantity of threads designated for processing network traffic using either the '--max-packet-threads' or '-z' option.
+To enable multithreading in Snort 3, you need to specify the number of threads designated for processing network traffic using either the `--max-packet-threads` or `-z` option.

 {{%notice Note%}}
     The instructions provided have been tested on AWS EC2 Graviton4 instance, based on Neoverse V2.
 The examples are easiest to use if you have at least 16 cores in the system.
 {{%/notice%}}

-## Compile and build Snort3
+## Installing, compiling and building Snort 3

-To install Snort3, use a text editor to save the script below on your Arm server in a file named `install-snort.sh`.
+To install Snort 3, use a text editor to save the script below on your Arm server in a file named `install-snort.sh`.

 <!-- add github link for the below file [build_snort3.sh]() -->
 ``` bash